Al-Yamun

-Al-Yamun (اليامون) is a Palestinian town located nine kilometers west of Jenin in the Jenin Governorate, in the northern West Bank.
+Al-Yamun (اليامون) is a Palestinian town located nine kilometers west of Jenin in the Jenin Governorate of Palestine, in the northern West Bank.
 Al-Yamun's land area consists of approximately 20,000 dunams, of which 1,300 dunams is built-up area.

-According to the Palestinian Central Bureau of Statistics, the town had a population of 16,383 inhabitants in the 2007 census.
+According to the Palestinian Central Bureau of Statistics, the town had a population of 16,383 inhabitants in the 2007 census and 20,774 by 2017.
 The population is formed mainly of a number of families such as Frehat, Khamaysa, Samudi, Hushiya, Abu al-Hija, Samara, 'Abahra, Zaid, Jaradat, Sharqieh and Nawahda that sourced many inspirational figures such as Jad and Ayham Frihat.

 History

 The town is an ancient one, where two columns and two capitals have been reused at the door of the mosque.

 Potsherds from the early and late Roman, Byzantine, early Muslim and the Middle Ages have been found here.

 Ottoman era

+In 1517 al-Yamun was incorporated into the Ottoman Empire with the rest of Palestine.
+During the 16th and 17th centuries, it belonged to the Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.